K-Konstantinidis/Bank-Account-Management/README.md

 # Bank-Account-Management
-A Java project to create a bank account (Regular or with interest) with methods for deposit, withdraw and transfer with UI.
+A Java project to create bank accounts (Regular or with interest) with methods for deposit, withdraw and transfer with UI.

 This is a java project that creates a bank system.
 The user is allowed to create multiple bank accounts.